 Model paths: Feedforward & Feedback

 The components of the system are linked through a number of feedforward (see Figure 1 paths a, b and c) and feedback paths (d and e).
-For simplicity, the strengths of causal links are assumed to be constant between people, except for two important paths we believe are crucial for accounting for individual differences – emotional reactivity (path c) and cognitive reactivity (path e).
-These paths are crucial to understanding why certain trajectories are likely occur more frequently in certain individual relative to others (see Common temporal trajectories below).
+For simplicity, the strengths of causal links are assumed to be constant between people, except for two important paths we believe are crucial for accounting for individual differences – (affective) reactivity to representations in WM (path c) and (attentional) reactivity to affective state (path e).
+These paths are crucial to understanding why certain trajectories are likely to occur more frequently in certain individuals relative to others (see Common temporal trajectories below).
+Accordingly, the paths of reactivity to representations in WM (path c) and reactivity to affective state (path e) are the only two elements in the model that may vary between individuals in their relative causal strength.
+As such, these paths or processes are not predicted by the model, rather, between person variability in these paths are moderated by factors extraneous to the system (Fried & Cramer, 2017).
 As such, individual differences in these paths are crucial for generalizing and applying the model to fields of research in which core questions and interests deal with between-person variability – for example, individual differences in cognitive vulnerabilities to depression and anxiety (see Higher-level processes: cognitive vulnerabilities below).

-Accordingly, the paths of emotional reactivity (path c) and cognitive reactivity (path e) are the only two elements in the model that may vary between individuals in their relative causal strength.
-As such, these paths or processes are not predicted by the model, rather, between person variability in these paths are moderated by factors extraneous to the system (Fried & Cramer, 2017).

-First, emotional reactivity (path c) refers to the change in emotional state and its intensity (peak amplitude) in response to emotional information (Davidson, 1998).
-Emotional reactivity is an important individual differences factor in mental health, as persons high on repetitive thinking, depression or anxiety show increased negative emotional response when instructed to direct attention to negative internal experiences (mostly through instructions such as “Think how you feel inside.”
+First, reactivity to representations in WM (path c) or “emotional reactivity” refers to the change in emotional state and its intensity (peak amplitude) in response to emotional information (Davidson, 1998).
+Reactivity to representations in WM is an important individual differences factor in mental health, as persons high on repetitive thinking, depression or anxiety show increased negative emotional response when instructed to direct attention to negative internal experiences (mostly through instructions such as “Think how you feel inside.”
 (Susan Nolen-Hoeksema, Wisco, & Lyubomirsky, 2008; Watkins, 2008).
-In the proposed A2T model, emotional reactivity is reflected in the effect of cognitive representations in WM on affect (see Path c in Figure 1A).
-Accordingly, when an emotional representation is selected into WM it activates a corresponding affect state (affective/emotional reaction).
-The “higher” an individual is on emotional reactivity the stronger the negative representations in WM trigger a momentary negative affect.
+In the proposed A2T model, reactivity to representations in WM is reflected in the effect of cognitive representations in WM on affect (see Path c in Figure 1A).
+Accordingly, when an emotionally associated representation is selected into WM it activates a corresponding affect state (affective/emotional reaction).
+The “higher” an individual is on reactivity to representations in WM, the stronger the negative representations in WM trigger a momentary negative affect.

-Second, cognitive reactivity (path e)(Scher, Ingram, & Segal, 2005) refers to a broad concept of cognitive factors such as dysfunctional thinking which emerge in response to stress in individuals vulnerable to depression (Scher, Ingram, & Segal, 2005).
-Cognitive reactivity has been shown to contribute to both the onset and relapse of depression (Scher et al., 2005).
-Here we refer to a narrower and more specific form or conceptualization of cognitive reactivity – the increase in negative cognitions (thoughts) in response to negative emotions.
-In the model, this is reflected in the influence of Affect on the Internal attention selection likelihoods in favor of affect-congruent representations (Figure 1A Path e).
+Second, reactivity to affective state (path e) or “cognitive reactivity”, refers to the magnitude of increase in probability of negative cognitions (thoughts) in response to negative affect (Scher, Ingram, & Segal, 2005).
+In the model, this is reflected in the influence of affect on the internal attention selection likelihoods in favor of affect-congruent representations (Figure 1A Path e).

 Heuristic formulation of momentary states of the system.